kognise/git-yoink/README.md

 git yoink git@github.com:kognise/water.css.git
 ```

-if you set the environment variable `GIT_YOINK_ROOT` it'll clone everything into that directory instead of the working directory.

 create an issue if you have any questions!

+## config

+all configuration is done via environment variables:

+- **`GIT_YOINK_ROOT`**

+	this is recommended! git-yoink will always clone everything into this directory instead of the working directory.

+	example: `/Users/kognise/Documents/Programming/`

+- **`GIT_YOINK_REGISTRY`**

+	if you use a smart cd command like [zoxide](https://github.com/ajeetdsouza/zoxide/), you can set this to automatically add the cloned directory to make it easier to cd into. the command passed will be called after clone with the directory passed as an argument.

+	example: `zoxide add`